 How did you end up in such an offbeat, unconventional and cool career?

 Before I get into this part of the story, I would like to provide a basic understanding/ meaning of production design & art direction.
 Production Design is the art of designing for cinema.
-In this we bring to life the vision of the director, the script/ story writer.
+Through production design, we bring to life the vision of the director, the script / story writer.
 It is a specialist art wherein we bring together a premise on which the film’s story unfolds & the viewer is led to believe that what they see on screen is real, even though it is a make-believe world.
 Among all these, between the production designer & art director, the production designer envisions the final look for the project & the art director realizes the production designer’s vision/ concepts into reality.
 I have worked in both capacities.
-The same ethos is adhered to when designing for films, TV commercials, sports shows, stage shows, music videos, weddings, events, etc. So, it is a very interesting field to work on.
+The same ethos is adhered to when designing for films, TV commercials, sports shows, stage shows, music videos, weddings, events, etc. So, it is a very interesting field to work in.

-Studying in Sir JJ School of Art had a positive impact on my art studies.
-It provided a firm grounding in the field of art specializing in interior design & decoration.
-The college ambience itself brought out the best in you, bringing out the artist in you!
-By the time I was in third year I realized that to be a good production designer & art director you need to have a good sense of space design, drawing, lighting, materials, ergonomics, anthropometrics, camera framing and many more skills, most of these being in common with Interior Design as well.
-So, after graduation advancing towards production design & art direction was the next logical step for my career.
+Studying at the Sir JJ School of Art had a positive impact on my art studies.
+It provided a firm grounding in the field of art, through specialization in interior design & decoration.
+The college ambience itself brings out the best in you, bringing out the artist in you!
+By the time I was in the third year, I realized that to be a good production designer & art director you need to have a good sense of space design, drawing, lighting, materials, ergonomics, anthropometrics, camera framing and many more skills, most of these being in common with Interior Design as well.
+So, after graduation, advancing towards production design & art direction was the next logical step for my career.
 Movies also inspired the creative individual in me.
-I used to watch a lot of movies back then, which inspired me to tread on this path, designing for cinema, which is where iam today.
-The fact that the work done by the production designer & art director is watched by millions worldwide and our work tending to stand out & the recognition that we get for our good work in the form of big film awards like the Oscars, Filmfare, etc. also led to choosing this career for myself.
+I used to watch a lot of movies back then, which inspired me to tread on this path, designing for cinema, which is where I am today.
+The fact that the work done by the production designer & art director is watched by millions of people worldwide and our work tends to stand out & the recognition that we get for our good work in the form of big film awards like the Oscars, Filmfare, etc. also led to choosing this career for myself.

 Our professors from Interior Design dept at JJ laid the key groundwork and provided guidance in both Interior design as well as production design fields.
 Besides academic knowledge, we were also equipped with the necessary on the field practical knowledge.
 I used the same design principles learnt in art college in the field of production design & art direction.
 Some of the seniors from college who had done some freelance set design work also guided me with work methodologies of this field.
 Our professors used to organize sessions with ex- students who were doing good/ offbeat work in the industry.
 Some of them were working in the Bollywood movie industry we well.
 My final year thesis was also based on set design for a fashion show – I had done lot of groundwork for this project and it was well appreciated by our professors.